yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 happened with the click of a button (or had I been patient, I could have just waited a week for the change to implement itself).

 ### And More!!!

 There are many more features that should make authoring, contributing, and maintaining lessons easier for everyone including automated checks for missing alt text, abnormal heading structure, and invalid internal links.

+We are now piloting the inclusion of BioSchemas metadata in our lessons so that they can be indexed at [ELIXER's Training Portal, TeSS](https://tess.elixir-europe.org/), which will give more exposure to the work of our lesson authors and maintainers.

 One of the things I'm really excited about with the lesson infrastructure is a [less invasive and faster build process for our R-based